BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Terms.md

     - set of goods consists of freedom from pain
 - Aristotelian - life in accordance with human nature

-Non-eudamonist - happiness may support being moral, though this is certain not main reason to be moral.
+Non-eudamonist - happiness may support being moral, though this certainly is not main reason to be moral.

 Anti-eudamonist - virtues MUST not be neans to happiness.